 Overview of Criminal Proceedings in Miami Dade County

 If you or a loved one were arrested in Miami Beach or elsewhere in Miami Dade County, you are probably eager to know what happens next.
 The following is a brief overview of how a criminal case works its way through the Miami Dade County criminal justice system.
-The Law Office of Steve Taylor will guide you through these legal proceedings and vigorously protect your rights at every stage.
+Criminal Defense & DUI Lawyer Steve Taylor will guide you through these legal proceedings and vigorously protect your rights at every stage.

 Arrest Affidavit or Notice to Appear: In order to be arrested in Florida, a uniformed law enforcement officer from the the Miami Police Department, Florida Highway Patrol, or Miami-Dade Sheriff’s Office must have probable cause to believe you committed a crime either by witnessing the criminal act firsthand or responding to a criminal complaint.
 Law enforcement can either make a physical arrest or issue a criminal citation or notice to appear in court.

 A notice to appear is issued in lieu of a physical arrest for first-degree or second-degree misdemeanors, like marijuana possession or shoplifting.
 Instead of being booked at the local jail, you will be given a “Promise to Appear” (PTA) or “Notice to Appear” (NTA) written notice to show up at court at a specific date and time in the future.
 Failure to appear in court will result in a warrant for your arrest.